Tanvi3004/Simple-RNN-Sentiment-Analysis-App/README.md

   - Training longer allows the model to generalize better.
   - Monitor val_loss: If it increases while train_loss decreases, stop early (use EarlyStopping).
 ### 3. Use Pretrained Word Embeddings (GloVe or Word2Vec)
-Instead of random word embeddings, use pretrained embeddings like GloVe for better word understanding:
+Instead of random word embeddings, use pretrained embeddings like GloVe for better word understanding
 - Why?
   - Pretrained embeddings understand word meanings better.
   - Helps model generalize better, improving accuracy.
+ ### 4. Balance the Dataset for Better Predictions
+Check if your dataset is biased towards one sentiment